SBGit-2019/Pyside-QCP/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Building instructions are provided for Linux and Windows 10.

+### QCustomplot patches
+Note, that the original QCustomplot 2.01 source code needs a handful of minor patches to compile with the current shiboken2 generator
+(mainly due to bugs in the generator).
+Also the bindings generations on Windows 10 needs some minor adjustments.
+This project contains a patchfile against the original [QCustomplot source code](https://www.qcustomplot.com/) and (probably temporarily) the original source files
+(GPL V3) with the patch applied.

+With these files a build can be made directly from this project.

 ### Prerequisites

 The basic setup and the library and program sources are described on the following webpages.